Content Strategy

 Clarify offerings like ‘24/7 support.’

-Create content that will better prepare patients like a pre-op and post-op guide, FAQs, a virtual tour of facilities, and a discussion checklist for doctor visits.
+Consider creating tools like a pre-op and post-op guide, FAQs, a virtual tour of facilities, and a discussion checklist for doctor visits.

-Client: Medical malpractice insurance company
+Client: coverys malpractice insurance

 Audience: Providers, hospital administrators, agents/brokers